cypress-io/circleci-orb/README.md

 #### Arguments

 You can pass arguments to the `cypress/run` job to override any default behaviors.
-You can find the full list of arguments at [https://circleci.com/developer/orbs/orb/cypress-io/cypress#jobs-run](https://circleci.com/developer/orbs/orb/cypress-io/cypress#jobs-run)
+See the [full list of arguments](https://circleci.com/developer/orbs/orb/cypress-io/cypress#jobs-run).
 ## Parallelization

 A more complex project that needs to install dependencies